How To Help Your Older Teenager With Their Social Awkwardness

 - Feeling a bit annoyed at them for not realizing they have a problem, or not wanting to do anything about it.
 The situation seems so obvious to you, so why don't they see things the same way?
 For example, they may tell you how it's impossible for them to make friends.
 Their logic and explanations may not make sense to you, but they still seem to believe them.

 - Feeling disappointed in your child for being so awkward.
 Maybe you were fairly popular in high school and can't really grasp how they seem to be having the opposite experience you did.
-Maybe you always hoped your son would be athletic, and you can't help but roll your eyes a bit when he spends a Saturday after watching a bunch of anime with his friends.
+Maybe you always hoped your son would be athletic, and you can't help but roll your eyes a bit when he spends a Saturday afternoon watching a bunch of anime with his friends.

 - If you've already tried to help your child with their awkwardness, and they've shot you down, you may feel a bit slighted and resentful.
 Who do they think they are turning you away like that?
 You're still their parent.